RetroHandhelds/RP-Nova/README.md

 Everything you'll need to get started with your Retroid Pocket Nova.

+## Mods
+- 4:3 Nintendo Switch and PSP mods

+## Obtainium
+- Obtainium export with Apps, Emulators, Launchers, etc. for the RP Nova.

 ## Recommended Apps Not Available via Obtainium

 - [ES-DE](https://es-de.org/#Download)